jonroby/mod-cli/README.md

 ![Screenshot](readme-images/async_command.png)

 Unsurprisingly, the files that are colored green are new files.
 Again, files with white colored text indicates they have been modified.
-I don't want to go into the specifics of the command, but suffice it to say, that it is possible to generate files just as easily was it was to modify them.
+As you can see, it's just as easy to generate files as it was to modify them.

 Please note that components, reducers, sagas aren't required to share the same name.
 This syntax is just a convenience if they do.
 If you wanted to use